raymondoyondi/To-do-List/README.md

 # To-do-List
-This repository contains a simple To-Do List application built in C#.
+This repository contains a simple To-Do List application built in HTML, CSS, and Javascript.
 It allows users to effectively manage their daily tasks.

 **Features:**